Latest information from Radtac

 As per the course definition, teaching is explaining something to someone.
 It is the natural reaction that all of us have - someone asks us a question and we give them an answer.
 Perhaps we go the extra mile, and teach them - “here’s the answer, and here’s how I got to it”.
 The problem is solved and the knowledge passed on… kind of.

 Our training portfolio is set to be enhanced further - Radtac have joined the International Consortium for Agile (ICAgile) as a Member Training Organisation (MTO).

 ICAgile is a leading global Agile accreditation and certification body that helps organisations design learning experiences that cultivate an Agile mindset and enable sustainable organisational agility.
 They collaborate with worldwide Agile and industry experts to design world-class learning tracks that guide organisations in the development of their curriculum.
 ICAgile’s approach is not tied to any specific Agile methodology, thus giving people the flexibility to blend flavors in a way that make sense for their reality.

 The ICAgile learning roadmap provides clear paths for professionals and organisations who want to start or continue their Agile journey.
 The learning roadmap is made up of:

 ICAgile Certified Professional (ICP) Certifications:

 Knowledge-based certifications which focus on fulfillment of ICAgile learning objectives and an in-class demonstration of acquired knowledge.

 Many of you may have already started your journey on the Path to CSP® (Certified Scrum Practitioner) with the Scrum Alliance.
-However, for those of you thinking about progressing your career, knowledge and expertise in 2018, you can learn more about the new model designed by Scrum Alliance to take individuals from foundational to advance practice as part of a two-year staged journey.
+However, for those of you thinking about progressing your career, knowledge and expertise in the future, why not read more about the model designed by Scrum Alliance to take individuals from foundational to advance practice as part of a two-year staged journey.